 What role does creativity play in your wellbeing?

-Sometimes the thought of making music will cause me to feel a knot in my stomach, other days making music is the only thing I can think of doing to feel worthy, and I will be inconsolable until I’ve created something.
+Sometimes the thought of making music will cause me to feel a knot in my stomach, other days making music is the only thing I can think of doing, and I will be inconsolable until I’ve created something.

 What are you reading, watching and listening to at the moment?